afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 - The first parameter is the I2C address: either a *hardware address* or a *full address*.
   By default, a hardware address is expected.
-- The second parameter must be set to `true` if the second parameter is a full address.
+- The second parameter must be set to `true` if the first parameter is a full address.
 Ignore otherwise.

 In the return value, chain calls to `.inputNumber()` (one for each button) with two parameters: